 This article tackles exactly which types of cheesecake you can – yes, can! – eat when you’re pregnant.

 Pregnant women only need to avoid cheesecakes that a) contain egg and b) have been set in the fridge instead of baked.
-These unbaked types of cheesecakes (usually homemade) can increase the risk of salmonella poisoning and should be avoided in pregnancy.
+These unbaked types of cheesecakes (usually homemade) can increase the risk of salmonella infection and should be avoided in pregnancy.

-This leads, naturally, to more questions as to whether frozen, shop bought or restaurant cheesecakes are safe for pregnant women to eat.
+This leads, naturally, to more questions as to whether frozen, shop-bought or restaurant cheesecakes are safe for pregnant women to eat.

 The Types of Cheesecake To Avoid When You’re Pregnant

 Old-fashioned cheesecake recipes, particularly those from the UK or Europe, call for the cheesecake filling to be set in the fridge, rather than baked.

 These are sometimes called ‘Continental’ cheesecakes.
 Baked cheesecakes are far more common in the USA and the Americas and are set in the oven.